HvardLund/Task-2/README.md

 The component tree is saved as Component tree.png in the root folder and can be found with the other files here.

+The application is deployed and is available through the following link: https://translate-app-thing.vercel.app/.

 ### Authors
 The authors of this work are Håvard Lund and Sverre Vinje.